nihalpasham/rustBoot-book/src/arch/images.md

 - `rbconfig` - this is rustBoot's kernel configuraton.
 A simple `txt` file to add kernel command-line arguments.

 You can retrieve the first 3 (i.e. kernel, fdt, ramdisk) from a pre-built OS image:
-- Maintainers of a particular linux distribution provide pre-built OS images.
+- Maintainers of a linux distribution provide pre-built OS images.
 These images usually contain several partitions such as -
     - `boot:` contains the bootloader, kernel, dtb, ramdisk and other stuff
     - `system:` contains the root file system
     - `others:` may contain other partitions for things such as storage etc.
 - simply download an OS image or a pre-built linux distribution from the maintainers website.
-    - In this example, I'll be using the `apertis` distribution.
+    - in this example, I'll be using the [`apertis`](https://www.apertis.org/download/) distribution.
-- it’s usually a compressed (zImage) format.
-Decompress it using a tool like unarchiver to get a disk image.
+- it’s usually a compressed (zImage) format, decompress it using a tool like unarchiver to get a disk image.
 - use `partx --show` to list all partitions
 ```powershell
 $ partx --show __linux_image_filepath__